-Chariton Valley Telephone Corporation is a locally owned and operated local exchange company providing state-of-the-art telecommunications services to businesses and residents in Northeast Missouri.
+Chariton Valley provides state-of-the-art telecommunications services to businesses and residents in Northeast Missouri.
 Chariton Valley is leading the state and much of the nation with the offering of fiber optic network to the premise of its subscribers.
-With over 65 years of experience, Chariton Valley’s goal is to keep you in touch, logged on, entertained and communicating without complications at an affordable rate.
+With over 70 years of experience, Chariton Valley’s goal is to keep you in touch, logged on, entertained and communicating without complications at an affordable rate.
 “Keeping You Connected”…connected to each other and connected to the world around you.

 - Atlanta (239)